teamhanko/hanko/frontend/elements/README.md

 ### Script

-The web component needs to be registered first.
-You can control whether it should be attached to the shadow DOM or not using the `shadow` property.
-It's set to true by default, and you will be able to use the CSS parts to change the appearance of the component.
+The web components need to be registered first.
+You can control whether they should be attached to the shadow DOM or not using the `shadow` property.
+It's set to true by default, and it's possible to make use of the [CSS shadow parts](#css-shadow-parts) to change the appearance of the component.
+[CSS variables](#css-variables) will work in both cases.

-There is currently an issue with Safari browsers, which breaks the autocompletion feature of input fields when the component is shadow DOM attached.
-So if you want to make use of the conditional UI or other autocompletion features you must set `shadow` to false.
-The disadvantage is that the CSS parts are not working anymore, and you must style the component by providing your own CSS properties.
-CSS variables will work in both cases.

 Use as a module: